Syed-Afraz-Ul-Huq/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-A course project for PMP document of Software Engineering course
+A course project for Project Management Plan document which is a part of Software Engineering course